Blog > Category > Posted: 2023-Nov-16, Updated: 2024-Jan-03

 - Depending on the brand and quality, standard non-tilt sliding windows are generally the least expensive operational window you can buy.

 - Locking mechanisms do not require a crank of any kind and are less likely to wear down when compared to casement and awning windows.

 Depending on the manufacturer, there are a variety of different types of locking mechanisms available:

-- A single lever latch that locks where the two windows meet at the middle.
+- A single lever latch that locks where the two windows meet in the middle.

-- Multi-point (More than two) and keyed lock are also available from high-end products.
+- Multi-point (More than two) and keyed locks are also available from high-end products.

 - Self-locking mechanisms are often available as an option as well.